Archanna Guptaa

-Archana Gupta (also known as Archanna Guptaa, born 1 March 1990) is an Indian actress and model based out of Mumbai.
+Archana Gupta (also known as Archanna Guptaa) is an Indian actress and model based out of Mumbai.
 She has acted in Tamil, Kannada, Malayalam, Telugu and a Russian film.
-She recently acted in a web series called Poison for Zee5 along with Arbaz Khan, Riya Sen, Freddy Daruwala, Tanuj Virwani & others.
+She recently acted in a web series called Poison for ZEE5 along with Arbaz Khan, Riya Sen, Freddy Daruwala, Tanuj Virwani & others.
 Archana Gupta also played a lead role in short film Banjar alongside Maniesh Paul.
 She has also been participating in stage shows.

 Personal life

 Archanna was born in Agra and later moved to Mumbai to establish her career as a model and a film actress.
 She has one sister Vandana Gupta who is also an actress.

 Career

 Archanna made her acting debut in the Telugu film Andamaina Manasulo.

 She made her Kannada debut in the film Circus, opposite Ganesh, which was released in mid-January 2009.
 She followed it up with three more films in Kannada: Lift Kodla, Karthik and Achchu Mechchu.
 She acted in a Russian film Raja Vaska.

 In 2013, she is currently doing three projects in Malayalam — Rasputin, Hangover and Kaanchi.